 The Revolutionary Truth Hidden in Bitcoin

-Having witnessed the twilight of humanity befall idiotic and empty slogans under the barbarism of statism’s vacant chanting of idiotic lies; the spectacle has envelopes all.
+Having witnessed the twilight of humanity befall idiotic and empty slogans under the barbarism of statism’s vacant chanting of idiotic lies; the spectacle has enveloped all forms-of-life, and all people everywhere.
 In all of its grandeur of stupidity and lobotomization, state capitalism has fused with the totalitarian eye of the internet; idiotically unaware of the beast it was unleashing, the prophecy it was fulfilling.

 From the very outset, we can see the fundamental contradiction between the idea of sovereignty and the functions of cryptography.
 Cryptography is completely unanswerable to any sovereign power, as it lack the capacity to understand anything beyond its binary language of true or false, nor does it capitulate to any form of violence.
-The only laws that cryptography understands are the laws of mathematics which animates their functions.
+The only laws that cryptography understands are the laws of mathematics which animates their functions, and consecrates their ways.

 By the very nature that no sovereign power can overcome the laws of mathematics that animate cryptographic systems, it points to the very nature of what crypto is and its hidden encrypted meaning.
-There is no emergency, war, pandemic or crisis that can stop Bitcoin.
-Now there is only the real state of emergency to be introduced, and the final struggle in which we take our rightful place as the owner of ourselves, our political systems, and our wealth for those whom we hodl in common.
+There is no emergency, war, pandemic or crisis that can stop Bitcoin and what its mission at hand is.
+Now there is only the real state of emergency to be introduced, and the final struggle in which we take our rightful place as the owner of ourselves, our political systems, and our wealth with our allies and those whom we hodl in common with.

 This is the political theology of Bitcoin, the radial promise of a machine of truth that can only speak in a binary of true or false, documenting its own claims of just that.
 From the outset of the creation of the timechain of Satoshi’s; Bitcoin has been nothing more than a mechanization of truth-telling of what address owns what bitcoin, and how many joules of energy were used to produce those bitcoins.